verachell/Social-Media-Parody-NaNoGenMo-2022/README.md

 Generates >50000 words of parody of social media.
 Output is an html page.

 ## Social Media Parody
+You can view an example of the generated output as a web page at https://verachell.github.io/Social-Media-Parody-NaNoGenMo-2022/

+This output is called ```index.html``` in the repository; the reason for the name is to enable GitHub to display it, it needs to be called index.html (as opposed to ExampleOutput.html or something more meaningful).

 ### Usage - how to run this program

 Please note: This code requires that: